-(1) The clerk of the court shall furnish a copy of the notice of hearing, petition, and temporary ex parte extreme risk protection order or extreme risk protection order, as applicable, to the sheriff of the county where the respondent resides or can be found, who shall serve it upon the respondent as soon as possible on any day of the week and at any time of the day or night.
-When requested by the sheriff, the clerk of the court may transmit a facsimile copy of a temporary ex parte extreme risk protection order or an extreme risk protection order that has been certified by the clerk of the court, and this facsimile copy may be served in the same manner as a certified copy.
+(1) The clerk of the court shall furnish a copy of the notice of hearing, assessment order, and petition to the sheriff of the county where the respondent resides or can be found, who shall serve it upon the respondent as soon as possible on any day of the week and at any time of the day or night.
+When requested by the sheriff, the clerk of the court may transmit a facsimile copy of an order that has been certified by the clerk of the court, and this facsimile copy may be served in the same manner as a certified copy.
 Upon receiving a facsimile copy, the sheriff shall verify receipt with the sender before attempting to serve it upon the respondent.
 The clerk of the court is responsible for furnishing to the sheriff information on the respondent's physical description and location.
-Service under this subsection (I) takes precedence over the service of other documents, unless the other documents are of a similar emergency nature.
+Service under this subsection (k) takes precedence over the service of other documents, unless the other documents are of a similar emergency nature.

-(2) All orders issued, changed, continued, extended, or vacated after the original service of documents pursuant to subdivision (I)(1) must be certified by the clerk of the court and delivered to the parties at the time of the entry of the order.
+(2) All orders issued, changed, continued, extended, or vacated after the original service of documents pursuant to subdivision (k)(1) must be certified by the clerk of the court and delivered to the parties at the time of the entry of the order.
 The parties may acknowledge receipt of such order in writing on the face of the original order.
 If a party fails or refuses to acknowledge the receipt of a certified copy of an order, then the clerk shall note on the original order that service was effected.
 If delivery at the hearing is not possible, then the clerk shall mail certified copies of the order to the parties at the last known address of each party.
 Service by mail is complete upon mailing.
-When an order is served pursuant to this subdivision (I)(2), the clerk shall prepare a written certification to be placed in the court file specifying the time, date, and method of service and shall notify the sheriff.
+When an order is served pursuant to this subdivision (k)(2), the clerk shall prepare a written certification to be placed in the court file specifying the time, date, and method of service and shall notify the sheriff.

-(1) The respondent may submit one (1) written request for a hearing to vacate an extreme risk protection order issued under this section, starting after the date of the issuance of the order, and may request another hearing after subsequent extensions of the order, if any.
+(1) The respondent may submit one (1) written request for a hearing to vacate a risk protection order issued under this section, starting after the date of the issuance of the order, and may request another hearing after every extension of the order, if any.

-(2) Upon receipt of the request for a hearing to vacate an extreme risk protection order, the court shall set a date for a hearing.
-Notice of the request and hearing must be served on the petitioner in accordance with subsection (I).
+(2) Upon receipt of the request for a hearing to vacate a risk protection order, the court shall set a date for a hearing.
+Notice of the request and hearing must be served on the petitioner in accordance with subsection (k).
 The hearing must occur no sooner than fourteen (14) days and no later than thirty (30) days after the date of service of the request upon the petitioner.

-(3) The respondent has the burden of proving by a preponderance of the evidence that the respondent does not pose a risk of causing bodily injury to the respondent's self or others by having in the respondent's custody or control, purchasing, possessing, or receiving a firearm or ammunition.
+(3) The respondent has the burden of proving by clear and convincing evidence that the respondent does not pose a significant danger of causing personal injury to the respondent or others by having in the respondent's custody or control, purchasing, possessing, or receiving a firearm or ammunition.
 The court may consider any relevant evidence, including the evidence described in subsection (e).